-In accordance with Level 3 of the fair value hierarchy, the Company impaired its investment of \$541,760 (US\$400,000) in El Olivar in 2019.
-During the year ended December 31, 2022, there was no change in management's assessment, and this investment remains impaired.
+In accordance with Level 3 of the fair value hierarchy, the Company impaired its investment of \$529,040 (US\$400,000) in El Olivar in 2019.
+During the year ended December 31, 2023, there was no change in management's assessment, and this investment remains impaired.

-One company director is also a director, an officer, and a significant shareholder of El Olivar.
+One director of the Company is also a director, an officer, and a significant shareholder of El Olivar.